 Storing them in the fridge not only makes them last longer to use but it also makes them last longer in the shower as it takes a moment for the coconut oil to heat up.

-Coloring The DIY Shower Melts For Congestion
+Coloring The Melts

 For the purpose of photos alone I used mica powder to color these DIY shower melts.
 However, this has zero effect on how they work.